It’s OK to Admit that You’re Not OK

 There hasn’t been a day since I became a dad twenty-three years ago that I have not wanted to be a dad.
 There have been times when I didn’t want to be a husband, a friend, a son, or a brother.
 But I have always loved being a father to my three kids: Gabe (23), Nate (21), and Genna (16).

 From the moment each of them came into this world, we’ve been close.
 Parenting has had its share of challenges and heartaches over the years, but being a dad has not been hard for me.
 It’s been my life’s deepest joy since I became one.

-So, I will never forget every detail of when I had to sit down three years ago to tell my three children that I had been unfaithful to their mother.
+So, I will never forget every detail of when I had to sit down in 2015 to tell my three children that I had been unfaithful to their mother.
 Those details are deeply etched in my memory as if it happened twenty minutes ago.
 The looks on their faces, their words, their tears.
 To this day, every particular of that Friday afternoon haunts me.

 My daughter Genna was the first to speak.
 With a look of utter sadness, shock, and disappointment, she said, “Dad, why?
 Why?
 Why did you do this?
 I trusted you.
 You’re my dad.
 We are supposed to be best friends.”

 Nate didn’t say a word.
 He looked down with his lip quivering, and then got up and walked out the front door.

 Then Gabe, my oldest, spoke.
 Holding his brand new baby boy (my grandson Mason) with his wife Jamie sitting next to him, he gazed at me with a look of anger and deep sadness and said, “I’ve always looked up to you.
 You are my dad.
 You are my mentor.
 I tell everybody that you are my mentor.
 Dad, I can’t believe you did this.
 Dad.”